nick29581/rfcs/text/0000-match-ergonomics.md

 pattern-matching a reference with a non-reference pattern, which is an error today.

-This reasoning requires that we know if the type being matched is a reference, which isn't always true for inference variables.
-If the type being matched may or may not be a reference _and_ it is being matched by a _non-reference pattern_, then we should default to assuming that it is not a reference, in which case the binding mode will default to `move` and it will behave exactly as it does today.
+This reasoning requires that the compiler knows if the type being matched is a reference, which isn't always true for inference variables.
+If the type being matched may
+or may not be a reference _and_ it is being matched by a _non-reference pattern_, then the compiler will default to assuming that it is not a reference, in which case the binding mode will default to `move` and it will behave exactly as it does today.